sebastian-software/cuttledoc/ARCHITECTURE.md

 # Architecture Overview

 This document provides a high-level overview of cuttledoc's architecture.
-For detailed architectural decisions, see [DECISIONS.md](DECISIONS.md).
+For detailed architectural decisions, see [Architecture Decision Records](docs/decisions/).

 ## System Architecture